makersacademy/money_tracker_tech_test/README.md

 * I next implemented the ability to create a deposit and have it update the bank account balance accordingly.

+* I next implemented the ability to create a withdrawal and have it update the bank account balance accordingly.

 ###Completed User Stories

 ```